BQSKit/bqskit-qfactor-jax/README.md

 # Running bqskit-qfactor-jax
 Please set the environment variable XLA_PYTHON_CLIENT_PREALLOCATE=False when using this package.
 Also, if you encounter OOM issues consider setting XLA_PYTHON_CLIENT_ALLOCATOR=platform.

-Please take a look at the [examples](https://github.com/BQSKit/bqskit-qfactor-jax/tree/main/examples) to see some basic usage.
+Please look at the [examples](https://github.com/BQSKit/bqskit-qfactor-jax/tree/main/examples) for basic usage, especially at performance comparison between QFactor and QFactor-Sample.

 When using several workers on the same GPU, we recommend using [Nvidia's MPS](https://docs.nvidia.com/deploy/mps/index.html).
 You may initiate it using the command line
 ```sh